marijnh/Eloquent-JavaScript/09_regexp.md

 backslashes because we are writing them in a normal string, not a slash-enclosed regular expression.
-The second argument to the `RegExp` constructor contains the options for the regular expression—in this case `"gi"` for global and case-insensitive.
+The second argument to the `RegExp` constructor contains the options for the regular expression—in this case, `"gi"` for global and case-insensitive.

 But what if the name is `"dea+hl[]rd"` because our user is a ((nerd))y teenager?
-That would result in a nonsensical regular expression, which won't actually match the user's name.
+That would result in a nonsensical regular expression that won't actually match the user's name.

 {{index "backslash character", [escaping, "in regexps"], ["regular expression", escaping]}}